-13. Start Your Baby Registry
+13. Start Your Baby Registry (& get free stuff)

 This may seem a little premature, but I highly recommend going ahead and setting up your baby registry once you find out you are expecting.

 The first part of pregnancy (particularly with your first) can seem slow, especially if you aren’t sharing the news with others right away.

-The thing is, that mental note is going to go into the same filing cabinet in your mind as tips from other people, ideas from social media, those 3 different blog posts you read, which kinds of tea are safe to drink while pregnant, and exactly what number your obstetrician said when she checked the heartbeat at our last appointment.
+The thing is, that mental note is going to go into the same filing cabinet in your mind as tips from other people, ideas from social media, those 3 different blog posts you just read, which kinds of tea are safe to drink while pregnant, and exactly what number your obstetrician said when she checked the heartbeat at our last appointment.

 It all starts to blend together.
-Quick.

 It’s the endearing term given to describe the lovely fact that being pregnant takes ahold of every part of your now shared body and you suddenly become insanely forgetful and borderline incompetent.
-Fun times.